How to Use the VA Disability Calculator

 Understanding how your conditions stack up (especially if you have more than one) can help you:

-- Prepare for a consult or conversation with a VA representative
+• Prepare for a conversation with a qualified representative regarding your medical history

 What the Calculator Does (and Doesn’t Do)

 The Woobie calculator is designed to give you a realistic estimate of your combined VA rating based on the conditions you select.
-It doesn’t file your claim or access your official VA records — it’s a free educational tool to help you better understand what your rating could look like.
+It doesn’t provide legal assistance or access your official VA records — it’s a free educational tool to help you better understand what your rating could look like.

 ✅ It does: